 Bigger isn’t always better.

 A small dinner party is an intimate, down-to-earth gathering that often requires less prep, fuss, and funds, than a larger one.
-And it’s not any less fun!
+And they’re just as fun.
 Here are my top five reasons why you should consider throwing a small dinner party with friends, today.

 Reason #1: You’re sick of small talk.